 - In Devil May Cry, you collect blue orb fragments, and each four you collect extend your health bar.
 There is the occasional whole orb, but most of those are bought rather than found (except the second, which has full blue orbs lying all over the place).
 Purple orbs do the same for the Devil Trigger meter, though there are no fragments and they are almost never found during gameplay.
 Every game after the first allow buying whole orbs as well as getting fragments from Secret Missions, eventually quadrupling your starting Life Meter.

-- Bayonetta has the Broken Witch Hearts, and you can also buy items that give you a maxed out lifebar for the duration of a single level.
+- Bayonetta and Bayonetta 2 both have the Broken Witch Hearts, and you can also buy items that give you a maxed out lifebar for the duration of a single level.

 - In the Chronicles of Riddick video game, there were two types of medical machines—small ones that restored your health, and larger, single use ones that permanently increased it.

-- The SNES Zelda/Breakout hybrid Firestriker used these, mostly found after bosses, though a few were found in optional areas.
-There was one such area right before the final boss that could be repeated indefinitely, allowing the player to max their life meter even if they'd missed an expansion along the way, or had needed to use a continue, which reduced your max health to its initial capacity.
+- The SNES Zelda/Breakout hybrid Firestriker uses these, mostly found after bosses, though a few can be found in optional areas.
+There is one such area right before the final boss that can be repeated indefinitely, allowing the player to max their life meter even if they have missed an expansion along the way, or have needed to use a continue, which reduces your max health to its initial capacity.